Aromics Biotech

 Grant in 2018

-Beactica Therapeutics, established in 2006 and headquartered in Uppsala, Sweden, specializes in precision oncology, focusing on the discovery and development of novel small molecule therapeutics for genetically defined cancers with significant unmet clinical need.
-The company's core expertise lies in SPR biosensor-based small molecule drug discovery, leveraging molecular interaction analysis and structural information to advance drug leads.
-Beactica's pipeline comprises novel small molecule inhibitors and targeted protein degraders (PROTACs), with a strategic partnership with Dong-A ST Co., Ltd. The company aims to deliver value to patients and shareholders by progressing its programs into early clinical trials, ultimately improving cancer treatment efficiency and reducing risks.
+Beactica Therapeutics specializes in precision oncology, focusing on developing novel small molecule therapeutics for genetically defined cancers with significant unmet clinical need.
+The company employs a molecular interaction-based drug discovery engine to generate innovative treatments, including allosteric modulators and targeted protein degraders (PROTACs).
+Beactica aims to deliver value to patients and shareholders by advancing its programs into early clinical trials.

-Lisapharma S.p.A., founded in 1925 and based in Erba, Italy, specializes in the manufacture of sterile injectable drugs, non-sterile liquids, semisolids, medical devices, and veterinary products.
-Operating in over 40 countries, the company plays a significant role in the global pharmaceutical market.
-Lisapharma's manufacturing facility adheres to Good Manufacturing Practice (GMP) standards, ensuring compliance in both domestic and international markets.
-The company holds various Marketing Authorizations for its internally produced products and also serves as a contract manufacturer for both Italian and multinational clients.
-In 2019, Lisapharma became a subsidiary of Shandong Sito Bio-technology Co., Ltd., following its acquisition by Italian private equity funds in 2015.
+Lisapharma S.p.A., established in 1925, is a pharmaceutical manufacturer headquartered in Erba, Italy.
+It specializes in producing sterile injection products, non-sterile liquids, semisolids, medical devices, and veterinary products.
+Lisapharma operates globally, serving over 40 countries, and its manufacturing site adheres to Good Manufacturing Practice (GMP) standards for both Italian and international markets.
+The company holds marketing authorizations for its internally manufactured products and also functions as a contract manufacturer for various domestic and multinational corporations.
+As of October 2019, Lisapharma operates under the ownership of Shandong Sito Bio-technology Co., Ltd.

 Braingineering Technologies